benjaminy/TenaciousCalf/Documentation/fearless_friday_talk.md

 ![alt text](../Images/simple_list2.png "Two lists!")

-This example leaves out lots of important details, but the crucial intuition is that after an update operation, most of the old version and the new version are the same.
-The engineering of persistent data structures is all about taking advantage of this fact in clever ways.
+This example leaves out lots of important details, but the crucial intuition is sharing of whatever is common between the two versions.
+The engineering of persistent data structures is all about finding the most efficient ways to exploit the commonalities between the pre- and post-updates states of the data.

 ## Why?